Argentina beats Ecuador at Copa, plays Colombia in semifinal | Sports-Games

 Messi said being in the semifinals was one of Argentina's objectives for the tournament.

 ''Now we have to rest and think of Colombia.
 They defend well, they have quick counters,'' the striker said.
 Asked about his performance, he was brief: ''Individual awards are secondary.''
-AP SSC SSC
+Martinez seems to have understood the message.

+''We all follow Messi's leadership.
+Today we saw once again how he sets the difference, we are all following him,'' he said. ''We saw Argentina as a protagonist.
+Today we made the difference.
+It was a demanding match.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)